Nioux/AideDeJeu/Data/monsters_vo.md

 **_Wing Attack (Costs 2 Actions)_**.
 The dragon beats its wings.
 Each creature within 15 feet of the dragon must succeed on a DC 23 Dexterity saving throw or take 15 (2d6 + 8) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying Speed.

-[Dragon de cuivre, ancien]: monsters_hd.md#dragon-de-cuivre,-ancien
+[Dragon de cuivre vénérable]: monsters_hd.md#dragon-de-cuivre-vénérable

 # Young Copper Dragon
-- NameVO: [Dragon de cuivre, jeune]
+- NameVO: [Jeune dragon de cuivre]
 - Large dragon, chaotic good
 - **Armor Class** 17 (natural armor)
 - **Hit Points** 119 (14d10 + 42)